armaanpatel27/coverletter_generator/README.md

 # coverletter_generator
-Cover Letter and Cold Email generator using OpenAI API
+Cover Letter and Cold Email generator using OpenAI API.
+Here is the link to the finished prduct: https://pctcoverletter.com/